import urllib.request

 This chapter is about reading and writing geographic data.
 Geographic data input is essential for geocomputation: real-world applications are impossible without data.
 Data output is also vital, enabling others to use valuable new or improved datasets resulting from your work.
 Taken together, these processes of input/output can be referred to as data I/O.

 Geographic data I/O is often done with few lines of code at the beginning and end of projects.
-It is often overlooked as a simple one step process.
+It is often overlooked as a simple one-step process.
 However, mistakes made at the outset of projects (e.g., using an out-of-date or in some way faulty dataset) can lead to large problems later down the line, so it is worth putting considerable time into identifying which datasets are available, where they can be found and how to retrieve them.
 These topics are covered in Section 7.2, which describes several geoportals, which collectively contain many terabytes of data, and how to use them.
 To further ease data access, a number of packages for downloading geographic data have been developed, as demonstrated in Section 7.3.

 There are many geographic file formats, each of which has pros and cons, described in Section 7.4.
-The process of reading and writing files efficiently is covered in Sections Section 7.5 and Section 7.6, respectively.
+The process of reading and writing files efficiently is covered in Section 7.5 and Section 7.6, respectively.

 7.2 Retrieving open data